czhangy/UCLA-Core/Upper-Divs/CS-131/Final/submission.md

 ### Answer

 ```
 This definition is not possible to translate into OCaml, as let-expressions in OCaml must be made up of expressions that are able to be evaluated beforehand.
+This is due to OCaml's nature of being a strongly-typed language, which is strict on static type checking.
 Since (y x) cannot be evaluated beforehand, assuming y doesn't yet exist in the program, this procedure cannot be replicated in OCaml.
 ```

-## Question 12
+## Question 12 (18 points)

 Dybvig gives the following example of the continuation-passing style: